saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

    ```shell script
    travis sshkey --generate -r [myorg]/[myrepo]
    ```
+   Please note that as of time of writing, the above will ask you to log in again if you use 2FA on GitHub (as you probably should...), but even inputting the right credentials will still fail.
+(See [this GitHub issue](https://github.com/travis-ci/travis.rb/issues/413))
+   Annoyingly, uploading your own SSH key via Travis CLI will fail if your SSH key does not have a passphrase (as per [another GitHub issue](https://github.com/travis-ci/travis.rb/issues/267)), so you will have to manually [generate your own SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) and either ensure it has a passphrase and [upload it via the CLI](https://github.com/travis-ci/travis.rb#sshkey), or [upload it manually](https://docs.travis-ci.com/user/private-dependencies/#using-an-existing-key).
 4. Now push your `config/master.key` to Travis CI using:
    ```shell script
    travis encrypt --pro RAILS_MASTER_KEY=`cat config/master.key` --add env